Nonlinear stability of pulse solutions for the discrete FitzHugh-Nagumo equation with infinite-range interactions: Green's functions

 for all $\lambda\in R$ and all $z\in\C$ with $|\Re\,z|\leq 2\beta_*$.
 In particular, it follows that $(y\mapsto\Delta_{L_{\infty;\lambda}}(iy)^{-1})\in L^2(\R)$.
 By the Plancherel Theorem it follows that $G_{\infty;\lambda}$ is a well-defined function in $L^2(\R)$.
 In particular, it is bounded.
 Shifting the integration path in (\ref{defvanghinfty}) in the standard fashion described in \cite{HJHCM,MPA}, we obtain the bound

 for all $\xi,\xi_0\in\R$ and $\lambda\in R$.

-We loosely follow the approach of \cite[\S 5.1]{HJHPOLLUTION}, which considers a similar setting for Green's functions for Banach space valued operators with finite range interactions.
+We loosely follow the approach of \cite[\S 5.1]{HJHPOLLUTION}, which considers a similar setting for Green's functions for Banach space-valued operators with finite range interactions.
 Pick $\lambda\in R$.
 We rewrite the definition of $\Delta_{L_{\infty;\lambda}}$ given in (\ref{definitiedeltalh}) in the more general form

 For $\alpha\in\R$ close to $0$ we introduce the expression $\mathcal{R}_{L_{\infty;\lambda};\alpha}$ by

 for $z\in\C$ unequal to $\alpha$ and $|\Re\,z|\leq 2\beta_*$.
 Since we can compute

 we obtain the estimate